elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 {5, 6, nil}
 ```

+Overall, the usage of `map.key` and `map[:key]` encode important information about your data structure, allowing developers to be clear about their intent.
+See both `Map` and `Access` module documentation for more information and examples.

-As shown below, another alternative to refactor this anti-pattern is to use pattern matching:
+Another alternative to refactor this anti-pattern is to use pattern matching:

 ```elixir
 defmodule Graphics do